top of page

 Bustling market towns

-Most villages and towns in the area have a weekly market, these are well worth a visit to capture the essence of the area.
-Regional delicacies include confit duck, truffles, cep mushrooms, honey cake and walnut tart as well as the renowned Malbec wines grown all along the Lot river.
-The area is perfect for foodies and winelovers.
+Most villages and towns in the area hold a weekly market, and these are well worth visiting to experience the character of the region.
+Regional specialities include confit duck, truffles, cèpes, honey cake and walnut tart, along with the well-known Malbec wines produced along the Lot river.
+The area is particularly appealing for food lovers and wine enthusiasts.

-• A must-see unique town built vertically upon multiple levels into a 120 metre cliffside overlooking the Alzou.
-Rocamadour is a UNESCO World Heritage Site as part of the pilgrim route to Santiago de Campostela.
-It is incredibly dramatic but get there early to avoid the crowds
+A unique and unforgettable town built vertically into a dramatic 120-metre cliff overlooking the Alzou valley.
+Rocamadour forms part of the UNESCO World Heritage pilgrim route to Santiago de Compostela.
+It is an extraordinary sight, though visiting early in the day is recommended to avoid the busiest periods.

-• Capital of the Lot department, Cahors is a small pretty city nestled into an oxbow of the Lot river.
-It has a magnificent cathedral and a network of narrow medieval streets as well as the famous 14th century Pont Valentré (bridge).
-A good daily indoor market is expanded on Wednesdays and Saturdays when stalls set up around the cathedral.
-Cahors is an ideal trip to coincide with a wine tasting tour along the river - there are literally hundreds of amazing vineyards to choose from...
+The capital of the Lot department, Cahors is a charming city set within a loop of the Lot river.
+It features a magnificent cathedral, narrow medieval streets and the famous 14th-century Pont Valentré.
+A daily indoor market is expanded on Wednesdays and Saturdays when stalls extend around the cathedral.
+Cahors also makes an ideal base for combining a visit with wine tasting along the river, where many vineyards can be found.

 Plan your trip with this map which details market days throughout the Lot department